Yves33/AssimpCy/docs/index.rst

     pip install assimpcy

-That line should install the right binary wheel for your system.
+That line should install the correct binary wheel for your system.
-The Assimp library (version 5.0.1) is included so you dont need to download it or compile it.
+The Assimp library (version 5.0.1) is included so you don't need to download it or compile it.

 If that does not work, or if you want to update the Assimp library included in AssimpCy, please refer to :doc:`/install` for instructions.

 =====
 USAGE